fluxcd/website/content/en/blog/2022-11-30-flux-is-a-cncf-graduated-project/index.md

 companion that made progressive delivery a natural extension of GitOps.

-When Weaveworks donated Flux and Flagger to the CNCF, we already saw large-scale adoption growing and cloud vendors making the Flux CD suite core of their offerings to provide GitOps functionality.
+When Weaveworks donated Flux and Flagger to the CNCF, we already saw large-scale adoption growing and cloud vendors making the Flux suite core of their offerings to provide GitOps functionality.

 This was also the point where we decided to rewrite Flux from scratch,